-(2022-2023: 1 grant) (2021-2022: 1 grant)
+(2023-2024: 2 grants) (2022-2023: 1 grant)

 This Service-Learning Faculty Grant is designed to encourage faculty to integrate service-learning into the curriculum.
 Therefore, the grant can be used for the advancement of two purposes: faculty scholarship in the area of service-learning or integration of service-learning into existing coursework.